The effect of sport premium on pupils’ PE and sport participation at Audenshaw Primary 2020-21

 The funding allows Audenshaw to easily deliver the minimum requirements of the curriculum (including swimming.)
-Each class has 1 hour with a qualified sports coach in a variety of sports which the class teacher and assistants are part of (for continuing professional development) and 1 hour of teacher led sporting activities in dance or gymnastics and athletics (upper KS2 only.)
+Each class has 1 hour with a qualified sports coach in a variety of sports which the class teacher and assistants are part of (for continuing professional development).
+There is 1 hour of teacher led sporting activities in dance or gymnastics and athletics (upper KS2 only.)

 After the start of the pandemic in March 2020, all intra and inter school sports competitions ceased.
-Moving forward in to 2021/22, more children (boys, girls, EAL, pupil premium and SEN) now have the opportunity to take part in ‘School Games’ and cluster competitions because we enter more competitions and the school have used some of the funding for transportation to and from venues.
+Moving forward in to 2021/22, more children (boys, girls, EAL, pupil premium and SEN) will have the opportunity to take part in ‘School Games’ and cluster competitions because we will be entering more competitions and we are using some of the funding for transportation to and from venues.
 Up to the start of the pandemic, we had competed in a record number of ‘School Games’ and cluster competitions (tag rugby heats, indoor athletics and basketball, volleyball, dodgeball, rounders and football).
-We have also attended several football matches with the school team.

-There are more extra-curricular clubs taking place on Monday mornings, Wednesday afternoon and Thursday afternoon which includes more classes therefore a larger percentage of children are participating each week.
+There are more extra-curricular clubs taking place on Wednesday afternoon and Thursday afternoon which includes more classes therefore a larger percentage of children are participating each week.

 The effect of sport premium on pupils’ attainment at Audenshaw Primary 2018-19

 Since providing extra-curricular clubs for Reception and Year 1 and 2 children, the attainment levels in PE has risen.
 For example, in Early years since implementing these changes over 91% of children consistently enter Key Stage 1 with either the expected or exceeding level for physical development.
 Children are now more aware of sport and PE and are therefore recognising it’s importance.

 How will Audenshaw ensure sustainability 2021/2022?